Microsoft SQL Server Source (JDBC) Connector for Confluent Cloud¶

 andtopic.creation.default.replication.factor=3

 .
-If you want to create topics with specific settings, please create the topics before running this connector."topic.prefix"
+If you want to create topics with specific settings, create the topics before running this connector.
+If you are configuring granular access using a service account, you must set up ACLs for the topic prefix.Important

 ssl.mode